krbarounis/NTY-bestsellers-classification-project/README.md

 ## Future Improvements

-- More bestsellers: The NYT API returned multiple duplciate values and due to time constraints, I was not able to gather additional bestsellers in time for modeling.
+- More bestsellers: The NYT API returned multiple duplicate values and due to time constraints, I was not able to gather additional bestsellers in time for modeling.
 As a result, there was class imbalance present in my data set (2/3 of the data were not bestsellers) so the model performed better when classifying negative cases.
+Alternatively, I could implement SMOTE to create additional observations in the positive class.

 - Different NYT API link: The link I used returned over 32,000 results, after which point I selected only the books that were on a list between 2017 and the present.
 This was computationally inefficient as I had to store the entire list from the API and then iterate over it to filter out books that appeared on a list before 2017.
 Given more time, I would have liked to have investigated the API further to find a url that was better suited for returning books within a certain date range.